trevorkafka/notes/content/Factorials.md

 For calculus students who are familiar with improper integrals, the factorial can be extended to other numbers (including fractional numbers, irrational numbers, and complex numbers) via an integral.

->[!note] Integral Definition of the Factorial for any value of $n$
+>[!note] Integral Definition of the Factorial for any positive value of $n$
 >$$
 >n! = \int_0^\infty x^n e^{-x}\ dx
 >$$

+Copy-paste code of the above integral for Desmos: `\int_0^\infty x^n e^{-x} dx`.
+Don't forget to add a slider for $n$.

-(In textbooks, the Gamma function is often used instead of the above definition, but I'm omitting that explanation here because there is an annoying subtle difference between the Gamma function and the factorial that in my opinion has no practical value.)
+In textbooks, the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function) is often used instead of the above definition, but I'm omitting that explanation here because there is an annoying subtle difference between the Gamma function and the factorial that in my opinion has no practical value.

 I strongly recommend trying to verify the following facts that follow from this definition.
 - $0! = 1$